securing/midsummer/03_Baba Yaga/README.md

 Aha, so it's rate limiting after all.

 There are two ways to figure out how to get around this:
-- **The Boring** - try all the headers from the Briefing and see which one works
+- **The Boring** - try all the headers from the Briefing and see which one works.
-- **The Painful** (you need to read PHP code) - search for the header used to enforce the rate limit within the code
+- **The Painful** (you need to read PHP code) - search for the header used to enforce the rate limit within the code.

 First route shows us that spoofing the `X-Forwarded-For` header does the trick.
 If you're interested how the second route plays out, I have explained it below.